SIRIUS: Identifying Metal-poor Stars Enriched by a Single Supernova in a Dwarf Galaxy Cosmological Zoom-in Simulation Resolving Individual Massive Stars: Methods

 \subsection{Stellar Mass Assignments}

 We updated the stellar mass-assignment model for newly formed star particles in \citet{Hirai2021} to sample the IMF in a simulation with $\sim$10 $M_{\sun}$ resolution.
-In this model, three kinds of star particles representing different ranges of the IMF were formed, adopting the Kroupa IMF \citep{Kroupa2001} from 0.1 to 120 $M_{\sun}$.
-Stars with $<6\,M_{\sun}$ were treated as SSP particles.
+In this model, three kinds of star particles representing different ranges of the IMF were formed, adopting the Kroupa IMF \citep{Kroupa2001} from 0.1 to 120 $M_{\sun}$. {To prevent accumulating gas from unrealistically large and diffuse regions, we assumed gas mass should be accumulated in a region containing 5--10 times the star-particle mass ($m_{*}$) and within 3 pc, which was estimated from the threshold density of star formation \citep{Hirai2021}.
+These treatments suppress the formation of massive stars in our simulated dwarf galaxies.
+For this reason, we did not include stars more massive than 120 $M_{\sun}$, which were suggested by several simulations of Population III star formation \citep[e.g.,][]{Hirano2014, Hosokawa2016}.} Stars with $<6\,M_{\sun}$ were treated as SSP particles.
 We divided SSP particles into two mass ranges.
 The first type of SSP particles (SSP1) comprise stars with 0.1 $\,\leq\,m_*/M_{\sun}\,<1.3$, where $m_*$ is the stellar mass.
 We regarded SSP1 particles as purely chemically inert particles, i.e., these particles did not produce any stellar feedback.
 The second type of SSP particles (SSP2) comprises stars with 1.3 $\leq\,m_*/M_{\sun}\,<6.0$.
 We assumed these particles contribute to the feedback by AGB stars and SNe Ia.
 The IMF integrated yields of AGB stars and SNe Ia were produced from these particles.
 We treated stars with $m_*/M_{\sun}\,\geq6.0$ as star-by-star (SbS) particles, and assigned masses to them following \citet{Hirai2021}.
-At the end of their lifetimes, these particles exploded as CCSNe and formed neutron stars, or collapsed as white dwarfs or black holes.
+At the end of their lifetimes, these particles exploded as CCSNe and formed neutron stars {(13--40 $M_{\sun}$)}, or collapsed as white dwarfs {($<$13 $M_{\sun}$)} or black holes {($>$40 $M_{\sun}$), following \citet{Nomoto2013}}.